JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 File ending in `.svelte` are kind of like `.html`.
 They are mostly composed of HTML tags and components.
 (We will see after how to define our own components).

 You can also define some logic inside `<script></script>` and reference it inside the html template.
 Above we declared a variable `name` and gave it the value `"world"`.
-Then inside the template we reference it with the syntax `{name}` to inject it's value.
+Then inside the template we reference it with the syntax `{name}` to inject its value.

 If you use the REPL, you should see on the right side in the `result` pane a big bold **Hello world!**.